The Ancient Lands Experience at Ngilgi Cave is a new experience developed by MRBTA’s Capes Foundation division.

 - Design & production company, Gibson Group, has been engaged as a delivery partner.

-- Experience to open by May 2023.
+- Experience to open in September 2023.